mikemac18/Galaxy_Classification/README.md

 - image patch dimensions
 - Number of patches to extract

-Step 1: Get images in python
+Step 1: Get images in python (all images are 424x424 pixels)

-Step 2: Process raw images by cropping (and scaling?) them
+Step 2: Process raw images by cropping (and scaling?) them.
+(Crop to 160x160, scale to 16x16)

 **#TODO**